microsoft/Microsoft365DSC/docs/docs/index.md

 !!! cite "What is Microsoft365DSC?"

     Microsoft365DSC is the most comprehensive and complete solution to have your Microsoft 365 tenant configuration simple and stable.
-It's an Open-Source initiative hosted on [GitHub](https://github.com/Microsoft/Microsoft365DSC), lead by Microsoft engineers and maintained by the community.
+It's an Open-Source initiative hosted on [GitHub](https://github.com/Microsoft/Microsoft365DSC), led by Microsoft engineers and maintained by the community.

 # Automate Configuration Changes